 Bird’s eye view of logistics at the largest wind farm on inland water

-he Amsterdam-IJmuiden region has made a major contribution to realising the largest inland water wind farm, leveraging on its facilities and expertise to enable smooth logistics, assembly and parts production.
-In addition to TMA Logistics, various other locations in the ports of IJmuiden and Amsterdam have played a key role.
-Moreover, with the completion of the Energy Port in Ijmuiden in 2025, we will also be able to facilitate the installation of the future offshore wind farms off the North Sea coast.
+The Amsterdam-IJmuiden region has made a considerable contribution to the realisation of this largest inland water wind farm.
+It provides the tools and knowledge to facilitate the logistics, assembly and production of parts.
+In addition to the premises of TMA Logistics, various other locations in IJmuiden and Amsterdam can facilitate these activities as well.
+And with the delivery of the Energy Port in IJmuiden in 2025, we will also be able to facilitate the installation of the future offshore wind farms off the North Sea coast.

 Click on the links to see previously published interviews with some of the parties involved:

 In the newsletters of RVO you can read all about the most recent developments.